Colin Beck (diplomat): Career

 Beck is a career diplomat who commenced his service with the Ministry of Foreign Affairs and External Trade in 1988.
 During the 1990s, he served as Counselor to Solomon Islands Permanent Mission to the European Union.

 From November 2003, Beck served as Solomon Islands Permanent representative at the United Nations until August 2016.
 During this time, he also served a one-year term from 2008 to 2009 as vice-president-elect of the 63rd Session of the United Nations General Assembly.
 As his country's representative in the United Nations, he spearheaded the motion which led to the United Nations General Assembly re-inscribing French Polynesia on the United Nations list of non-self-governing territories in May 2013.

-On March 31 2004, Beck was appointed Solomon Islands ambassador to the United States.
+On March 31, 2004, Beck was appointed Solomon Islands ambassador to the United States.
 From 2004 to 2016, Beck served as Solomon Islands ambassador to the United States, Canada and Cuba.

 In 2016, Beck was appointed High Commissioner to Australia.
 A position held until his appointment as Permanent Secretary of the Ministry of Foreign Affairs and External Trade in 2018.

 In 2022, Beck was reappointed to lead the Ministry for a second term.
 He was sworn in at Government house on 21 November 2022.

+In June 2026, Beck was terminated as Permanent Secretary of the Ministry of Foreign Affairs and External Trade.